 Disadvantages of Internal Tie Rod System

-Internal tie rods occupy space inside the tank, which can limit storage capacity and interfere with cleaning or maintenance operations.
+The internal tie rod system occupies space inside the tank, which can limit storage capacity and interfere with cleaning or maintenance operations.

-Installing internal tie rods requires careful alignment during tank assembly, making the process more time-consuming and labor-intensive.
+Installing the internal tie rod system requires careful alignment during tank assembly, making the process more time-consuming and labor-intensive.

 Any repairs or adjustments to internal tie rods may require partial disassembly of the tank, increasing downtime and maintenance effort.